 In the restructured gas industry, the traditional three-market structure (wellhead, citygate, and local distribution) is replaced by a four-market structure (commodity gas, interstate transportation, core distribution, and noncore distribution).
-Though some of these markets are still evolving, certain basic features of these market segments can be discerned.13 Specifically, the commodity gas market, which has been quite competitive up to now, may become more so.
+Though some of these markets are still evolving, certain basic features of these market segments can be discerned.
+Specifically, the commodity gas market, which has been quite competitive up to now, may become more so.
 The future development of the interstate transportation market is more complicated and less predictable.
 But it is expected that the primary transportation market will still be subject to cost-based regulation by the FERC while the eventual degree of competition in the largely unregulated secondary market is yet to be determined.
 The types of transportation-related service will increase and the number of buyers and sellers may also increase as conditions of transportation services are made more equitable among all shippers.
 Provided that state PUCs take an active role in restructuring local distribution services, the noncore distribution market will be expanded further as more currently captive customers find it advantageous to arrange their own commodity gas and transportation services.
 As for the core distribution market, its size will be further reduced even though the basic regulatory and market structures will remain mostly unchanged.

 The end result of all these drastic changes is the establishment of LDC as the most influential entity in determining the cost and reliability of gas services.
 The primary regulatory forum has also shifted from the FERC to state PUCs.
 This does not mean that the pipeline industry has completed its restructuring or that there will be no new federal regulatory issues to be explored.
-A host of issues, such as the effectiveness of electronic bulletin boards, the use of better metering and control equipment and real-time communication in controlling gas flow, and regulations concerning new construction of pipelines and storage facilities, are still to be addressed by the gas industry and the FERC.14 Nevertheless, there is little doubt that the LDC has indeed become the critical link in the gas delivery system and LDCs and state PUCs will be key players in the future gas industry.
-Not surprisingly, a recent GAO report concluded that "the regulatory practices of state and local authorities could play a pivotal role in determining how much risk LDCs can take to maximize the potential benefits of Order No. 636."15
+A host of issues, such as the effectiveness of electronic bulletin boards, the use of better metering and control equipment and real-time communication in controlling gas flow, and regulations concerning new construction of pipelines and storage facilities, are still to be

+(...continued)

-12 See, for example, Robert J. Michaels, "When Captive Customers Bear the Risk," Fortnightly (November 15, 1993): 15-8.
+Fortnightly (November 15, 1993): 15-8.

-13 See Duann, The FERC Restructuring Rule for more detailed discussions on the possible changes of the natural gas market structures in the future.
+See Duann, The FERC Restructuring Rule for more detailed discussions on the possible changes of the natural gas market structures in the future.